mert-othaw/mert-othaw/DT_EN_Phase_6_Test.md

-Team members can work with different methods to **test** their prototype with the user.
-It depends on the prototype which method is the most suitable.
+Team members can work with different methods to **test** their prototype together with the user.
+Which method is the most suitable one depends on the prototype.
-By our design challenge "Create a favorite app for students" for testing we will use the mentioned Feedback grid technique with the selected **"Feedbackgrid" Template of Mural**: <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> **on the homepage of Mural** - <https://www.mural.co/>.
+In our Design Challenge "Create a favorite app for students" we will use the mentioned Feedback grid technique for testing, with the selected **"Feedbackgrid" template of Mural**: <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448> **on the homepage of Mural** - <https://www.mural.co/>.

 Fill in the template independently and, if necessary, use the provided example template (**"Feedbackgrid.PDF"**) as a guide.
 Afterwards, the template should be saved as a pdf. file on the PC to record the results.
-(As an additional info or help if needed, you could have a look at some tips for the interviews or questionings in the provided file **"Interviewing.PDF"**.).
+(As an additional info or help if needed, you can have a look at these tips for the interviews or questionings in the provided file **"Interviewing.PDF"**.).

 **3.** **Working with Mural Template**

-* Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and than choose your Mural Template named "Feedback grid".
+* Click "Sign in" on the homepage of Mural <https://www.mural.co/> and log in into your created Mural account and afterwards choose your Mural template named "Feedback grid".
 You can find this template on this link <https://app.mural.co/t/designthinking3783/m/designthinking3783/1660144893937/893a9db441a6b03c7ec4f344c7e7cebb57d01b8c?sender=u321e8a21ffefe6df47a15448>.

 * In the field "Search" you can type in "Feedback grid" if you can't find the Mural Template on the link.
 Double tap on the "Feedback grid" to open this template.